dkowis-personal-projects/javamugthing/README.md

 ## Run in development mode

-Run the spring boot app, listening on localhost:8080.
+Run the spring boot app, this is the API, listening on localhost:8080.
 The java application development process is the same as all others.
 CORS has to be disabled in Dev mode, because elm-reactor doesn't proxy the backend calls.

-- cd into `elm-frontend`
-- run `elm-package install`
-- and start `elm-reactor`
-- then navigate in your browser to `http://localhost:8000/src/html/dev.html`
+Then, cd into `elm-frontend`, run `elm-package install`, and start `elm-reactor`.
 That will compile and stuff your elm frontend!
+Finally, navigate in your browser to `http://localhost:8000/src/html/dev.html`.

 ## TODO